Speuce/Productive/i3_worksheet.md

 Show links to a commit where you paid off technical debt.
 Write 2-5 sentences that explain what debt was paid, and what its classification is.

+We have cleaned up the technical debt for priority and difficulty choices.
+In iteration 2, our group used condition statements to assign strings to each value of priority and difficulty, such as `if (priority = 1) return "High"`.
+It also eventually violates OCP.
+In iteration 3, we cleaned up the debt by using enum classes after having acknowledged the smell.
+Using enum classes makes it easier to modify or add more choices in the future.
+This is inadvertent prudent debt.

 What technical debt did you leave?
 ==================================